sweinstock/AddAzureAnlaytics/README.md

 how to track "stuff" in azure analytics for react app

-- using the web api to save the time spent
+In the azure portal:
+* Dashboard - is where the users can see the information you gathered from the analytics
+* Quwey - where you can run queries to see the different info